-Register before March 24th at the early bird cost of $140 per team.
+Register before March 23rd at the early bird cost of $140 per team.
 After this date, the cost will increase to $160/team.
 Spectators are welcome with a $10 suggested donation at the door.
+Our 2018 Team Trivia Night is now sold out!
+Spectators are welcome. $10 suggested donation at the door.

 Click here for complete details, or

 All proceeds will benefit NEF.
 Your entry fee is a tax-deductible contribution to NEF, a registered 501(c)3 organization.